gholler-sopra/hydrator-plugins/core-plugins/docs/FileDelete-action.md

 **fileRegex:** The wildcard regular expression to filter the files in the source directory that will be removed.
 The fileRegex pattern would be a simple search regex pattern which is used in any programming language like -- test.*/.csv -- (for delete csv files start with test).

-**continueOnError:** This is to specify if the pipeline should continue in case the delete process fails.
+**continueOnError:** To specify if the pipeline should continue in case the delete process fails.
 If all files are not successfully deleted, the action will not re-create the files already deleted.

 Example
 -------